-H. In determining reasonable attorney fees for a claimant, the workers' compensation judge shall consider only those benefits to the worker that the attorney is responsible for securing.
-The value of future medical benefits shall not be considered in determining attorney fees.
+H. In determining reasonable attorneys' fees for a claimant, the workers' compensation judge shall consider only those benefits to the worker that the attorney is responsible for securing.
+The value of future medical benefits shall not be considered in determining attorneys' fees.

-I. Attorney fees, including, but not limited to, the costs of paralegal services, legal clerk services and any other related legal services costs on behalf of a claimant or an employer for a single accidental injury claim, including representation before the workers' compensation administration and the courts on appeal, shall not exceed sixteen thousand five hundred dollars (\$16,500).
+I. Attorneys' fees, including, but not limited to, the costs of paralegal services, legal clerk services and any other related legal services costs on behalf of a claimant or an employer for a single accidental injury claim, including representation before the workers' compensation administration and the courts on appeal, shall not exceed twelve thousand five hundred dollars (\$12,500).
 This limitation applies whether the claimant or employer has one or more attorneys representing him and applies as a cumulative limitation on compensation for all legal services rendered in all proceedings and other matters directly related to a single accidental injury to a claimant.
-The workers' compensation judge may exceed the maximum amount stated in this subsection in awarding a reasonable attorney fee if he finds that a claimant, an insurer or an employer acted in bad faith with regard to handling the injured worker's claim and the injured worker or employer has suffered economic loss as a result.
+The workers' compensation judge may exceed the maximum amount stated in this subsection in awarding a reasonable attorneys' fee if he finds that a claimant, an insurer or an employer acted in bad faith with regard to handling the injured worker's claim and the injured worker or employer has suffered economic loss as a result.
 However, in no case shall this additional amount exceed two thousand five hundred dollars (\$2,500).
 As used in this subsection, "bad faith" means conduct by the claimant, insurer or employer in the handling of a claim that amounts to fraud, malice, oppression or willful, wanton or reckless disregard of the rights of the worker or employer.
 Any determination of bad faith shall be made by the workers' compensation judge through a separate fact-finding proceeding.

-J. Except as provided for in Paragraphs (3) and (4) of Subsection F of this section, the payment of a claimant's attorney fees determined under this section shall be shared equally by the worker and the employer.
+J. Except as provided for in Paragraphs (3) and (4) of Subsection F of this section, the payment of claimant's attorneys' fees determined under this section shall be shared equally by the worker and the employer.

-K. It is unlawful for any person except a licensed attorney to receive or agree to receive any fee or payment for legal services in connection with any claim for compensation under the Workers' Compensation Act [Chapter 52, Article 1 NMSA 1978].
+K. It is unlawful for any person except a licensed attorney to receive or agree to receive any fee or payment for legal services in connection with any claim for compensation under the Workers' Compensation Act.

-L. Nothing in this section applies to agents, excluding attorneys, representing employers, insurance carriers or the subsequent injury fund in any matter arising from a claim under the Workers' Compensation Act [Chapter 52, Article 1 NMSA 1978].
+L. Nothing in this section applies to agents, excluding attorneys, representing employers, insurance carriers or the subsequent injury fund in any matter arising from a claim under the Workers' Compensation Act.

-M. No attorney fees shall be paid until the claim has been settled or adjudged.
+M. No attorneys' fees shall be paid until the claim has been settled or adjudged.

-N. Every person violating the provisions of this section is guilty of a misdemeanor and upon conviction shall be fined not less than fifty dollars (\$50.00) or more than five hundred dollars (\$500), to which may be added imprisonment in the county jail for a term not exceeding ninety days.
+N. Every person violating the provisions of this section shall be guilty of a misdemeanor and upon conviction shall be fined not less than fifty dollars (\$50.00) or more than five hundred dollars (\$500), to which may be added imprisonment in the county jail for a term not exceeding ninety days.